Archasion/Archasion/README.md

 # :wave: Hello there!

-My name is Nick, and I am a freelancing **Front-End Developer**, with experience using HTML, CSS, JavaScript, Node.js, JQuery, discord.js, and SQL.
+My name is James, and I am a freelancing **Front-End Developer**, with experience using HTML, CSS, JavaScript, Node.js, JQuery, discord.js, and SQL.

 I am exceptionally passionate about utilizing my creativity in designing; developing a professional website for my clients.
 I am regularly looking for feedback to assist me in strengthening my skills.